Christiaan Beyers (baseball): International career

 In 2022, Beyers was named to the South Africa national baseball team roster for the 2023 World Baseball Classic qualifiers.
 In two games, he went 0-for-6 at the plate, with two strikeouts and one walk.

 Beyers, a resident of Dubai, played with the United Arab Emirates national baseball team at the Baseball United Arab Classic in 2024.
 He recorded the UAE's first-ever baseball hit.
 He also recorded the team's second-ever home run, in a semifinal win against Palestine.
 He was named to the Arab Classic all-star team at the conclusion of the tournament, in which the UAE finished in second.

 Despite his participation with the Emirati team in the Arab Classic, Beyers was named to the South African national team roster for the 2026 World Baseball Classic qualifiers, set to be held in Taipei, Taiwan.
 Beyers went hitless in three at-bats.

 Personal life

-Beyers was engaged, but recently called it off with his bride to be, Gitana; a flight attendant for Emirates Airlines originally from Brazil.
+Beyers was engaged, but recently called it off with his bride to be, Gitana; a flight attendant for the airline Emirates originally from Brazil.